sigcsets/sigcse2020/attendees/presenter.md

 All poster sessions (including ACM Student Research Competition poster session) will be in the Exhibit Hall.
 Poster boards will have cards in a corner with your poster id number as listed in the program.
 Poster boards are double sided, with one poster on each side.
 Each poster station will have the following:

-* 4" by 8" poster board
+* 4 foot by 8 foot poster board
 * Push pins
 * The poster board will straddle a small skirted table appropriate for handouts